 Shawnee Pottery began producing fanciful wares in 1937 with A.E.
-Hull Jr., son of the The Hull Pottery Company founder, managing the business in Zanesville, Ohio.
-Most Shawnee pottery items left the factory with only paper labels to denote their origin.
+Hull Jr., son of The Hull Pottery Company's owner, managing the business in Zanesville, Ohio.
+Most Shawnee Pottery items left the factory with only paper labels to denote their origin.
 However, many Shawnee pieces do have "USA" marks incised in the bottoms even if the paper labels have been removed.

 Shawnee's Corn Lines

 Shawnee Pottery designed and marketed many useful dinnerware items whimsically shaped like corn.
-These popular lines known as Corn King and Corn Queen were originally Proctor & Gamble premium giveaways, according to pottery collector Evelyn McHugh on her previous website, The Shawnee Pottery (now offline).
+These popular lines known as Corn King and Corn Queen were originally Proctor & Gamble premium giveaways, according to pottery collector Evelyn McHugh.
 The first Shawnee corn line was known as White Corn.
-Although there are some collectors seeking only sets of White Corn, the line's yellow successors seem to be a bit more popular and easy to locate these days.
+Although there are some collectors seeking only sets of White Corn, the line's yellow successors seem to be a bit more popular and easy to locate.

 Knowing the difference in colors helps collectors date their pieces to the appropriate decade and line, but there can still be some confusion in identifying genuine Shawnee pieces.

 Most Shawnee pottery items left the factory with paper labels to denote their origin, as mentioned above.
-Since the corn dinnerware lines got plenty of use on mid-20th century tables, the labels were either removed by the original owner or wore away over time through washing and wear.
-Many corn pieces now seem to be unmarked or just have "USA" incised in the bottom of the piece.
+Since the corn dinnerware lines got plenty of use on mid-20th-century tables, the labels were either removed by the original owner or wore away over time through washing and wear.
+Many corn pieces now seem to be unmarked or just have the "USA" mark.

 Other companies made corn lines as well, but the molds and colors weren't exactly the same as Shawnee's pieces.
 When determining whether or not corn items came from the Shawnee factory, take a look at the glaze.
-"Much of Shawnee is completely glazed inside and out except for a raised rim or "foot" on the bottom that follows the contour of the entire base," McHugh noted on her former site.
+"Much of Shawnee is completely glazed inside and out except for a raised rim or 'foot' on the bottom that follows the contour of the entire base," McHugh noted.

-Many inexperienced collectibles dealers seem to unfortunately label most any corn item as Corn King these days, making it a somewhat generic term.
-Genuine Corn King pieces in excellent condition can range in value from about $25 to $200 depending on the rarity of the piece.
+Many inexperienced collectibles dealers, unfortunately, tend to label almost any corn item as Corn King these days, making it a somewhat generic term.
+Genuine Corn King pieces in excellent condition can range in value from about $25 to $200, depending on the rarity of the piece.

 Shawnee's Other Wares